arbor-sim/arbor/doc/install/build_install.rst

     The main computational loops in Arbor are generated from `NMODL <https://www.neuron.yale.edu/neuron/static/docs/help/neuron/nmodl/nmodl.html>`_.
-    The generated code is explicitly vectorised, obviating the need for vendor compilers, and we can take advantage of their benefits of GCC and Clang: faster compilation times; fewer compiler bugs; and better support for C++ standards.
+    The generated code is explicitly vectorised, obviating the need for vendor compilers, and we can take advantage of the benefits of GCC and Clang: faster compilation times; fewer compiler bugs; and better support for C++ standards.

 ..
 Note::